GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-video/index.md

 - [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload) and
 [lozad.js](https://github.com/ApoorvSaxena/lozad.js) are super lightweight options that use Intersection Observer only.
-As such, they are highly performant, but will need to be polyfilled before you can use it on older browsers.
+As such, they are highly performant, but will need to be polyfilled before you can use them on older browsers.
 - [yall.js](https://github.com/malchata/yall.js) is a library that uses Intersection Observer and falls back to event handlers.
 It's compatible with IE11 and major browsers.